 - Take notes in a notebook instead of loose pages.
 In this way, there would be a less chance of their getting lost.

-- Use pen instead of pencil.
-Pencil tends to smudge in time and your notes become unreadable while the permanence of pen suggests clarity and neatness.
+- Use a pen instead of a pencil.
+Pencil tends to smudge in time and your notes become unreadable while the permanence of the pen suggests clarity and neatness.

 - Use abbreviations or symbols to save your time (such as e.g. ,&, =, ASAP, govt.)

 - You can also shorten the names of writers, places etc. to save your time (e.g. Sh for Shakespeare)

 - Be careful, however, not to create so many symbols or abbreviations that you end up confusing yourself or forgetting their real names.